Understanding What Tanning Does To Our Skin

 What is Laser Doing To My Skin?

-We use a medical grade, gold standard machine called Candela which is an extremely high performing, results driven device that ensures our clients are getting the best out of all their hair removal treatments.
+At The New York Laser Clinic, we use a medical grade, gold standard machine called Candela which is an extremely high performing, results driven device that ensures our clients are getting the best out of all their hair removal treatments.
 It’s important to understand that laser works by targeting & heating up melanin (brown pigment).
 Our aim by using certain, bespoke settings for you is to ensure that the laser is treating the melanin in your hair follicle and not damaging any melanin on the skin’s surface.
 If there is a lot of melanin in one area it can make it harder for the laser to distinguish between the two.

 Are There Any Risks?